pforsyth/mogreet/README.md

       :file => File.new("image.jpg")
     )

+## Development

+Questions or problems?
+Please post them on the [issue tracker](https://github.com/pforsyth/mogreet/issues).
+You can contribute changes by forking the project and submitting a pull request.
+You can ensure the tests are passing by running `bundle` and `rake`.

 ## Contributors

 The Mogreet gem was initially created by Andrew Hage and Mateusz Dominiak, but has been turned over to the Mogreet's [Paul Forsyth](http://github.com/pforsyth) to develop and maintain.